 Truffles are another thing that I’d put off making because I thought they were difficult.
 NOT SO!
-And the great things is that if you use the quantities laid out in this recipe you’ll have truffles coming out of your ears.
-These truffles not only taste scrumptious but make really awesome homemade Christmas gifts.
+And the great thing is that if you use the quantities laid out in this recipe you’ll have truffles coming out of your ears.
+These truffles not only taste scrumptious but make really delicious homemade Christmas gifts.

 I have friends that are great lovers of both milk and dark chocolate so I decided to make a batch of milk chocolate truffles and a batch of dark chocolate truffles.
 This way everyone is happy!